 The babies don’t stay babies for long and we all come to the last day of this journey.

 I hope you and I can look back on these days with fondness because we got a hold of our homeschool schedule and didn’t let it rob us of memories or precious time.

 Please remember that we are all different.
 You have to find your rhythm, your balance, for your family.
 I’m just here to give some ideas and cheer you on.
 I know without older and wiser homeschool moms in my early years encouraging me, I might not have kept going.

 That’s what I hope to do for you here, in this space on the web.
-For further help, consider looking at my Homeschool Scheduling Toolkit.
-I created it for you, to help you manage your time.
-I hope it blesses you!

 Thank you for spending time here with me.